 Some runners try to break certain time barriers.
 For example, recreational first-time runners often try to run a marathon in less than four hours.
 Competitive runners may try to finish in less than three hours.
 Others might set a goal of qualifying for a major marathon.

-Patrick Makau of Kenya holds the world record time for men at 2 hours 3 minutes and 38 seconds, set in the Berlin Marathon on September 25, 2011.
-Paula Radcliffe of Great Britain holds the women’s world record at 2 hours 15 minutes and 25 seconds, set in the London Marathon on April 13, 2003.
+Dennis Kimetto of Kenya holds the world record time for men at 2 hours 2 minutes and 57 seconds, set during the Berlin Marathon in September 2014.
+Paula Radcliffe of Great Britain holds the women's world record at 2 hours 15 minutes and 25 seconds, set during the London Marathon in April 2003.